Extreme Ultraviolet Explorer: Micro-Channel Plate Detectors

 All the EUVE detectors were microchannel plate (MCP) detectors.
 MCP detectors are electron-amplification devices that provided two-dimensional imaging and time-tagging of individual EUV photon events.
 Each detector employs a biased stack of three porous quartz MCPs with a channel length-to-diameter ratio of approximately 80:1.
 The stack acts as an electron multiplier, and is backed by a conducting anode, partitioned into a graduated "wedge, strip, and zigzag" pattern.
 The top plate has an applied photocathode of potassium bromide (KBr), to enhanced the photoelectric response at EUV wavelengths.
 When a photon excited the front surface, a bias of 4–5 kV causes cascading electrons to form a cloud of 2–3×10^7 electrons, which then strikes the divided anode.
-Event positions (X,Y) are calculated by on-board instrument software (ISW) from the division of the charge cloud among the wedge, strip, and zigzag areas of the anode.
+Event positions (X, Y) are calculated by onboard instrument software (ISW) from the division of the charge cloud among the wedge, strip, and zigzag areas of the anode.
 The detectors record positions 0–2047 in each dimension, and a single pixel is about 29×29 mc.
 This resulted in a pixel size of roughly 4.25 seconds when remapped to the sky.
-All the detectors was equipped with four stimpulser, or "stim" pins, which periodically excite the anode at standard positions, and are used to monitor position stability.
+All the detectors were equipped with four stimulation pulser ("stimpulser" or "stim") pins, which periodically excite the anode at standard positions, and are used to monitor position stability.
 The detectors have been placed at the sagittal intersection to produce good imaging over the whole detector, rather than optimized spectral focus at one point.

 Extreme Ultraviolet Full-Sky Survey

 This investigation is designed to perform a full-sky survey, searching for EUV sources.
 The instrument package contains four Wolter-Schwarzschild grazing-incidence telescopes (with EUV thin-film filters) to collect and to isolate radiation.
 The detector system for each telescope was a wedge and strip anode image converter, consisting of a micro-channel plate, a wedge and strip anode, and detector amplifiers designed to produce images of sky fields in selected wavelength ranges.
-Three telescopes are designed to operate at right angles to the spin axis and to carry out the sky survey, with bandpass filters (tentatively) for the wavelength ranges 80 to 190 Å, 170 to 330 Å, and 500 to 750 Å. These three telescopes point perpendicular to the Earth-Sun line and sweep out a great circle in the sky with each soacecraft revolution.
+Three telescopes are designed to operate at right angles to the spin axis and to carry out the sky survey, with bandpass filters (tentatively) for the wavelength ranges 80 to 190 Å, 170 to 330 Å, and 500 to 750 Å. These three telescopes point perpendicular to the Earth-Sun line and sweep out a great circle in the sky with each spacecraft's revolution.
 As the Earth moves around the Sun, the great circle is shifted by 1° each day and so the entire celestial sphere is surveyed in 6 months.
 The fourth telescope points in the anti-solar direction, within the Earth's shadow cone.
 In this limited direction, the He II 304 Å background is almost completely absent, and thus higher sensitivity can be obtained for observing selected interesting objects.
 Spectroscopic observations of the brightest EUV sources are carried out with a resolving power of 100 from 80 to 800 Å.

+The full-sky survey was completed in August 1993 by which time 801 UV sources had been observed.